-PPG Industries, Inc. will establish its North American Architectural Coatings headquarters in Butler County, Pennsylvania
+PPG Industries To Establish American Architectural Coatings Headquarters In Butler County, Pennsylvania

 PPG, a coatings and specialty products company, will establish its North American Architectural Coatings business at an approximately 120,000-square-foot facility in Cranberry Township, Pennsylvania, consolidating operations from Louisville, Kentucky, Dover, Delaware, and Strongsville, Ohio.